digitalocean/marketplace-kubernetes/stacks/openebs-nfs-provisioner/README.md

 ## OpenEBS Dynamic NFS Provisioner Overview Diagram

-The following diagram shows how OpenEBS Dynamic NFS Provisioner works on a Kubernetes cluster in conjunction with a Wordpress deployment:
+The following diagram shows how OpenEBS Dynamic NFS Provisioner works on a Kubernetes cluster (based on the example used in the getting started section):

 ![OpenEBS Dynamic NFS Provisioner Overview](assets/images/arch_openebs.png)